wp-plugins/player/readme.txt

 * Possibility to remove WebDorado watermark from the player, as well as possibility to add custom Watermark.

 Spider video [WordPress  Player](http://web-dorado.com/products/wordpress-player.html) has wonderful flash effects.
-You can add several video players in one page with different parameters and playlists.
+You can add several video players in one page with different themes and playlists.
 With Spider video player you can have unlimited playlists with unlimited number of videos.

-The Video Player is fully integrated with the latest version of WordPress.

 ###IMPORTANT: If you think you found a bug in Spider Video Player or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-video-player-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).